7 Protein-Packed, Easy Recipes to Make With a Can of Beans

 Not only are beans easy to cook with, but they're also a great source of plant-based protein and fiber.
-Whether you're partial to kidney beans, pinto beans, cranberry beans or black beans, there are myriad recipes of healthy dishes you can whip up.
+Whether you're partial to kidney beans, pinto beans, cranberry beans, or black beans, there are myriad recipes of healthy dishes you can whip up.
 Traditional black beans have 2.6 grams of protein per tablespoon.
-Take note that although they're high in protein, they're also are high in carbs, with 8 grams per tablespoon so if you're watching your carbs, then lower your intake.
+Take note that although they're high in protein, they're also high in carbs, with 8 grams per tablespoon so if you're watching your carbs, then lower your intake.

 Beans are fun to cook with since they don't require much work (unless you buy them in the bag and then you need to soak them overnight).
 All you need is some creativity when it comes to deciding which recipe you want to create next.
 When you buy canned beans, they only take about 5 minutes to heat up and cook.
 So it's up to you to choose delicious recipes that everyone in your family will love tonight.
 We made it easier for you by identifying different recipes that call for a can of beans and a few other easy-to-find ingredients.

 These nachos are gluten-free, vegan, and perfect to make when you're entertaining or need a quick and easy recipe when the kids are hungry.
 They are full of fresh flavors with fresh parsley and tomatoes, spicy jalapenos, crunchy radishes, and tangy lime juice.
 Let me tell you, you will taste the difference between homemade salsa compared to store-bought salsa so don't skip out on making your own.
 Buy organic and fresh produce and you will taste the difference in freshness.
 Scroll down to find everything you will need to get started.
-This recipe was created by Hannah Sunderani aka @twospoons.ca.
+This recipe was created by Hannah Sunderani, or @twospoons.ca.

 For the salsa: